treygrainger/ai-powered-search/engines/README.md

 ## Supported engines (tentative)

-The list of supported engines will continue to grow over time, the following engines are currently being investigated for support:
+The list of supported engines will continue to grow over time, with the following engines currently being investigated for support:

 **Currently Supported:**
 * `solr` - Apache Solr